 The rate of recurrence of endometriosis is thought to be between 20 and 40 percent within five years of conservative surgery.

-What to do to minimize the risk of complications and avoid the recurrence of symptoms following surgery
+How to minimize the risk of complications and avoid the recurrence of symptoms following surgery

 A skilled surgeon

 A skilled surgeon is crucial in minimizing or greatly eliminating unsuccessful endometriosis surgery.
-Most gynecologists do not get adequate training on endometriosis, and therefore may not be qualified or experienced enough to manage the disease and operate on multiple organs.
+Most gynecologists do not receive adequate training on endometriosis, and therefore may not be qualified or experienced enough to manage the disease and operate on multiple organs.

 The right type of surgery